 Our resident historian Dr. John Foster continues his discussion of the origins of the US Constitution!
 This time, he’s talking about The Federalist Papers.

-The topic will be The Federalist Papers.
 After the US Constitution was written and signed, it still had to be approved – both by the states and in the hearts and minds of the people.
 Consequently, Alexander Hamilton, James Madison and John Jay launched a spirited defense of the new constitution in a series of articles from the fall of 1787 to the spring of 1788.
 These articles became known as The Federalist Papers.
-Discover their contents and importance during this free talk.
+Discover their contents and importance!

+Foster’s series concludes on Oct.
+11 when Dr. Todd Arrington from James A. Garfield National Historic Site will join us to discuss the Civil War amendments.
 The program is free to attend.
 Due to limited space, registration is required.
-Sign up on our website or by calling us at 440-255-8811 ext.
+Once registration opens, you can sign up on our website or by calling us at 440-255-8811 ext.
 1.

 By the way, both of Foster’s two previous talks in this series can be viewed online:

 - Lecture 1: The influence of the English Civil War on our founding fathers